akumuli/Documentation/Data-model.md

 }
 ```

 All data in akumuli is immutable.
-You can't change any existing tuples element or delete it.
+You can't change any existing tuple element or delete it.